cs-fullstack-2019-spring/project3-mern-DB225/README.md

 - Show results of searched tweets

 ### Notes
-You can create an array of tweet objects in your model like this:
+- You can create an array of tweet objects in your model like this:
 ```
 book: [{
           title : String,
           author : String
         }]
 ```

+- You can get rid of the mounting warning with this article: https://www.robinwieruch.de/react-warning-cant-call-setstate-on-an-unmounted-component/

 ### SMALL OFFSET CHALLENGE
 - Create an offset const in your code so you can easily change the number of tweets a user sees on the Home page